How early education is funded

 If providers have invested in a graduate leading practice in their setting, they will receive the quality supplement.
 This supplement is available to private and voluntary settings which includes day nurseries, pre schools playgroups, childminders and school nurseries.

 The quality supplement is paid in three equal amounts at each half term.
-The annual rate for settings with graduate leaders who have achieved Early Years Teacher (EYT) status, Early Years Professional (EYP) status or Qualified Teacher Status (QTS) is £1250 for group settings, £500 for childminders and £5000 for school nurseries.
+The annual rate for settings with graduate leaders who have achieved Early Years Teacher (EYT) status, Early Years Professional (EYP) status or Qualified Teacher Status (QTS) is £1250 for group settings (settings can apply for up to 2 graduates per setting), £500 for childminders and £6600 for school nurseries.

 Early Years Pupil Premium (EYPP)

-This is additional funding for early education providers to support the education of disadvantaged 3 and 4 year old children.
-It is paid at the national rate of £0.62 per hour, for eligible children claiming a free place.
-This equates to an additional £353.40 for a child receiving the full 570 hour entitlement.
+This is additional funding for early education providers to support the education of disadvantaged children.
+It is paid at the national rate of £0.68 per hour, for eligible children claiming a free place.
+This equates to an additional £388 for a child receiving the full 570 hour entitlement.

 Disability Access Fund (DAF)

-This supports funded 3 and 4 year old children in receipt of Disability Living Allowance (DLA) to access a setting.
+This supports funded children in receipt of Disability Living Allowance (DLA) to access a setting.
 To claim Disability Access Funding for an eligible child, providers will need to upload a copy of the child's Disability Living Allowance awards letter to the child's record on the Education Portal and it will also be required should a setting be audited.

 DAF is paid in the first term that a child claims early education funding.
 Once the funding has been paid to a provider it cannot be transferred.
 It cannot be used to pay for additional hours at the provider.
 Further information on Disability Access Fund is available.